 In short, university writing classes aren't a good return on ROI for several reasons: 1) they end up costing more in terms of time and money; 2) you won't get the feedback you need on your writing to ensure long-term results; 3) you won't get much, if any, individual attention; and 4) the course won't be tailored to fit your needs and address your writing issues.

-An onsite course that's customized to your needs will help you improve your writing skills because writing can be taught--it just has to be taught properly, which includes a tailored class with individual feedback, among other things.
-All in all, a customized onsite course has a much better ROI than a comparable class taught at a university.
+An onsite workshop that's customized to your needs will help you improve your writing skills because writing can be taught--it just has to be taught properly, which includes a tailored class with individual feedback, among other things.
+All in all, a customized onsite workshop has a much better ROI than a comparable class taught at a university.

 How much writing did you have to do in college?
 Do you think it was the right amount, too little, or too much?
 Post a comment!